scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/germany.md

 ## Help with exporting in Germany

 ### Scottish Development International offices
 Scottish Development International has an office in [Dusseldorf](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/germany-duesseldorf).
-They have four members of staff focused on:
+They have 4 members of staff focused on:

 * energy
 * science and technology